To download the PDF version of this document, click here.

 • Interfraternity Council $50.00/member/semester

-Additional details can be viewed in FSLP's Financial Breakdown from FY21.
+Additional details can be viewed in FSL's Financial Breakdown from FY25.
 Please note these percentages are rounded for the purposes of this document.
 FSL Programming Fees are separate from council dues.

 In the case where a student is incorrectly billed due to the fraternity or sorority organization failing to update its roster by the stated date, the student will be refunded and the organization will be charged (IFC/PHC- $50 per student; NPHC/MGC- $25 per student).